AdwaithRK/ARK-SQL-RUNNER/README.md

         * -d or --database --> for the database name.
 Default Value: "database"

-        * -l or --log --> 'boolean flag' Log file name is taken same as .sql file name.
+        * -l or --log --> (OPTIONAL) 'boolean flag' Log file name is taken same as .sql file name.
 Default Value: "queries.log"(as file  name is "queries.log")